wireapp/core-crypto/docs/ARCHITECTURE.md

 ### Implementation

 Just implementing a single trait and instanciating the relevant structs, namely the crypto provider from `RustCrypto` and our `Keystore`

-### Status

-* The provider currently forces an in-memory keystore for WASM.
-This will be disabled once the persistence works.

 ----------